Garvit-Galhotra/college_AI/models/Fine_Tuned_Intent_Model/README.md

 - sentence-similarity
 - feature-extraction
 - generated_from_trainer
-- dataset_size:355
+- dataset_size:1291
 - loss:CosineSimilarityLoss
 base_model: sentence-transformers/all-MiniLM-L6-v2
 widget:
-- source_sentence: Can you provide a brief overview of the college?
+- source_sentence: Are there certifications in programming languages like Python or Java at BFGI?
   sentences:
-  - Tell me about the College.
+  - Do you offer evening or weekend classes?
-  - Tell me about the College.
+  - What is the schedule for semester exams at BFGI?
-  - What kind of extracurricular activities are available?
+  - Do you offer evening or weekend classes?
-- source_sentence: ' Does the college organize yoga or wellness workshops? '
+- source_sentence: How does the placement cell at the college assist students with career opportunities?
   sentences:
-  - Tell me about the College.
+  - What is the schedule for semester exams at BFGI?
-  - What kind of extracurricular activities are available?
+  - Who are some notable alumni?
-  - What kind of extracurricular activities are available?
+  - What is the average placement percentage?
-- source_sentence: ' Are there book fairs or literary events on campus?  '
+- source_sentence: Could you tell me about the main focus of your lab’s research?
   sentences:
-  - How much does a program cost?
+  - Who are some notable alumni?
-  - What kind of extracurricular activities are available?
+  - Are there any research labs available?
-  - How much does a program cost?
+  - Do you offer online certification programs?
-- source_sentence: ' What is the average package offered to alumni of Baba Farid Group of Institutions?'
+- source_sentence: Does BFGI offer certifications in digital marketing?
   sentences:
-  - What kind of extracurricular activities are available?
+  - What are the key deadlines for applying?
-  - How does the alumni network support the institution?
+  - Is there a business school or management department?
-  - How much does a program cost?
+  - Do you offer evening or weekend classes?
-- source_sentence: ' Does the campus host drama or theater performances? '
+- source_sentence: How can I get involved in presenting my research at conferences?
   sentences:
-  - What kind of extracurricular activities are available?
+  - Who are some notable alumni?
-  - Is there a business school or management department?
+  - Are there any research labs available?
-  - What kind of extracurricular activities are available?
+  - What is the average placement percentage?
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 ---